 Dovetailed with continuous employee training, this approach should begin around company assets and accounts with strong user authentication that requires multiple user ID and passwords to gain access to accounts.

 Fraud detection and monitoring of sensitive applications can be built on top of these measures.
-These work by comparing user and account activity to continually updated profiles of what established ‘normal behavior’.
+These work by comparing user and account activity to continually updated profiles of what is established as ‘normal behavior’.

 Having all the security measures and cultures in place is, therefore, critical to survival in an online world that never stops evolving.